pedro-fontinele/pedro-fontinele/README.md

 # Hello! 👋

-### My name is Pedro Fontinele, I am a full-stack Pdeveloper and I study Software Engineering.
+### My name is Pedro Fontinele, I am a full-stack developer and I study Software Engineering.

 I am passionate about technology and software development! 📚💻🚀